margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## I love reading the Christian Science Quarterly Bible Lesson and studying it.
 In the year 2021, I am interacting with it online. ##

+## Week of February 24, 2020 - 'Christ Jesus' - Inspiring Passages ##

+* The yesterday, today, forever

+"Jesus Christ the same yesterday, and to-day, and for ever."

+* The light of the world

+"I am the light of the world"
+they "shall have the light of life"

+* Bear witness to the Father

+"I am one that bear witness of myself, and the Father that sent me beareth witness of me."

+* the Son of man

+"When y heave lifted up the Son of man, then shall ye know that I am he, and that I do nothing of myself; but as my Father hath taught me, I speak these things."

+* Continue in God's word, disciples

+* Comforted by God

+"Comfort ye, comfort ye my people, saith your God."

+* The Kingdom of Heaven is at hand

+"Jesus began to preach, and to say, 'Repent: for the kingdom of heaven is at hand.'"

+* Born of God

+"Jesus is the Christ is born of God."

+* Divinity of the Christ

+"The divinity of the Christ was made manifest in the humanity of Jesus."

+* Jesus, the God-crowned, the divinely royal man

+"Jesus the God-crowned or the divinely royal man"

+* The Holy Ghost, the Comforter

+"the divine idea of God"

 ## Week of February 15, 2020 - 'Mind' - Inspiring Passages ##

 * God's thoughts towards His people